-This bill expands the definition of cyber-bullying to include the posting of digital replicas and sexually explicit images, effective beginning with the 2026-2027 school year.
+This bill expands the definition of cyber-bullying to include posting digital replicas and sexually explicit images, effective July 1, 2026.

-If you operate a school in Illinois, you must update your bullying policies to include digital replicas by July 1, 2026, or face potential penalties.
+If you operate a school in Illinois, you must update your bullying policies to include new definitions and provisions by July 1, 2026, or face compliance issues.

 What do these statuses mean? ▼